CV

 Dissertation, Thesis, and Exam Advising

-Amélie Broussard, in progress, thesis committee member.
+Safi Ullah, in progress, PhD exam/dissertation committee member.

-Morgan Christie, in progress, PhD exam/dissertation committee member.
+Cheylon Woods, in progress, PhD exam/dissertation committee member.

 Kym Cunningham, “Materiality or Future Ghosts: How Black Maternal Fugitivity Speculates the Archive and We Myths Bite,” 2022, dissertation committee member.